You are here

 Following hip surgery, you'll also want to make sure you participate regularly in physical therapy.
 In fact, it's recommended that you begin physical therapy within a day or two of the surgery itself.
 This can go a long way toward ensuring a complete recovery and getting you up on your feet sooner rather than later.
 Our hip surgeons can help pinpoint the cause of your hip discomfort and provide you with a treatment plan for long-term relief.

 Specializing in What Moves You at OAK Orthopedics

 At OAK Orthopedics, our world-class team of orthopedic experts is devoted to providing customized treatment plans focused on each patient's individual needs and goals.

 Our specialty-trained hip doctors, Dr. Alexander Michalow, Dr. Rajeev Puri, Dr. Eddie Jones Jr., Dr. Tom Antkowiak, and Dr. Ryan Sullivan, have extensive experience in treating a variety of hip conditions and injuries.
 Nonsurgical methods will always be recommended first before considering surgery.
 However, there are situations in which conservative treatments no longer provide adequate relief, and hip surgery is the best option to fix the problem.
 Our hip surgeons are skilled in performing many surgical procedures for the hip and utilize state-of-the-art technology in doing so.
 Rest assured that when you see one of our hip specialists, you're in the care of the region's most preferred orthopedic providers.

-If you have hip pain that you'd like to have evaluated, we encourage you to contact our team of orthopedic doctors today at one of our three locations in Bradley, Frankfort, or Watseka.
+If you have hip pain that you'd like to have evaluated, we encourage you to contact our team of orthopedic doctors today at one of our three locations in Bradley, Frankfort, New Lenox, or Watseka.
 Call (815) 928-8050 for our Bradley or Watseka office or (815) 469-3452 for our Frankfort office, or request an appointment online with one of our experienced hip surgeons.